 Their first destination was the Consolata Roman Catholic Church and then the famous Pastor Wilfred Lai’s Jesus Celebration Center, a part of Redeemed Gospel Churches (RGC) in Kenya, according to reports of suspicious-looking visitors to both churches which had been passed onto Lagho.
 Finding the police on guard, the attackers left to find the Joy Jesus Church apparently unguarded and so attacked it.
 This is the sixth or seventh time this church has been attacked, one of the church’s pastors told journalists.

 In October 2013, an RGC leader in Mtopanga, near Mombasa, was shot dead in church as he prepared for services.
-His death came days after Mombasa witnessed its worst rioting in recent years after the drive-by shooting of a Muslim Imam, Ibrahim Rogo, itself in the aftermath of the Westgate mall attack).
+His death came days after Mombasa witnessed its worst rioting in recent years after the drive-by shooting of a Muslim the person who leads prayers in a mosque., Ibrahim Rogo, itself in the aftermath of the Westgate mall attack).

 According to Rev. Lagho, this latest attack on Sunday 23rd March was well planned.